Austin-540/Pi-Pico-W-Plant-Monitor/README.md

 Move all the files onto the Pico W
 Edit secrets.py to have your wifi name and password
-Set your Pico W to have a static IP
+Set your Pico W to have a static local IP

 Calibration:
 - Run `calibration.py`